Jaak Juske: Activities in the City Council of Tallinn

 Juske is one of the members of the Coalition Council of Tallinn, representing the Social Democratic Party of Estonia.
 As being the Vice Chairman of the City Council of Tallinn, he has also stood for the resilience financing of kindergartens in Tallinn.

 Public activities

-From 2000, Juske is a member of Estonian Students' Society.
-He is also a co-publisher of a book called Viisaastak õpilasmalevas.
+Since 2000, Juske has been a member of Estonian Students' Society.
+He is also a co-publisher of the book Viisaastak õpilasmalevas.

 Personal life

 Jaak Juske is married to Kristi Juske.
 He has three children.
 His father, Ants Juske, is an art scientist and his mother, Mare Väli, is a psychologist.